|Skill Level Description|

 The only hazards in trailer maintenance projects involve supporting the boat when you remove wheels, so use care and common sense.
 Let's look at some key cosmetic and functional upgrades you can tackle in your driveway to make your boat's road rig perform better improve its roadway pizzazz.

-We recently installed this jack on our 21' boat, replacing the old-style single wheel model.
-Completing the task took about half an hour, and now we can push the 1,350 lb. boat around the parking lot by hand, instead of having to back it into its space with our car.
+I recently installed this jack on our 21' boat, replacing the old-style single wheel model.
+Completing the task took about half an hour, and now I can push the 1,350 lb. boat around the parking lot by hand, instead of having to back it into its space with our car.
 This results in big smiles each time we couple and uncouple the trailer.

 Hot lightbulbs and cold water are a predictably bad combination.
 Designed to last for about 3000 hours, filament lightbulbs suffer from thermal shock when they're submerged (so you should always remember to unplug the lights before putting the trailer in the water).
 They also get damaged by vibration and grime while on the road.
 LED lights represent a better way, because they're virtually indestructible and last for up to 100,000 hours.
 They draw one-eighth the electrical current of lightbulbs and activate instantly, so drivers behind you have an extra instant to apply their brakes when you make a quick stop.